zackliu/SignalRSeamlessReconnect/Readme.md

 Call `AckPipeReader.Ack()` in `ParseAckPipe.ReadAsync()` to release buffer

 1. How frequently the app can receive bytes from socket impact how much bytes are buffered.
 If no return from other side, then we only rely on ping?
-1. Do we need any token when reconnecting (Currently we use the previous token which may expire)
+Do we need more frequent ack from peer?
-1. How to deal with duplication?
+2. How to deal with duplication?
 Transport layer is difficult for handling duplication if we use byte offset.
-We can rely on message invocation id.
+Can we rely on message invocation id?
+Or we only support at least once?

 ```
                       ┌───────────────